-I am a 5th-year graduate student at Stony Brook University, interested in
+I am a 6th-year graduate student at Stony Brook University (hence,

-symplectic geometry.
-More specifically, I think about various Floer
+geometry.
+More specifically, I think about various Floer homology theories

-homology theories applied to problems in complex, contact, and symplectic
+applied to problems concerning the interplay of algebraic and symplectic

 geometry.
-I have some interest in gauge theories as well.
-My advisor is
+I also have interest in gauge theories, low-dimensional

-I am originally from Colorado and before arriving at SBU, I studied math, philosophy, and ancient Greek at Calvin College.
+I am originally from Colorado (where the above photo was taken) and before arriving at SBU, I studied math, philosophy, and ancient Greek at Calvin College.

 (remove all the numbers)

-"Local Lagrangian Floer Homology of Quasi-Minimally Degenerate Intersections," preprint available here.
+Western Hemisphere Virtual Symplectic Seminar: "Local Lagrangian Floer Homology of Quasi-Minimally Degenerate Intersections"

 I'm not sure what to mind concerning copyright issues.
 But ultimately, shouldn't credit be given to Bill Watterson?